aedoardo1990/2nd_Project/README.md

 ### The score area

-In the score area you have information about theplayer's name, time of the race, final position and there is the photo of Max Verstappen in a Card Format.
+In the score area you have information about the player's name, gaming time, final position and there is the photo of Max Verstappen in a Card Format.

 <img src="./assets/images/readme-images/score-box.png" width="575" height="250">

-When the button "Start the Qualifying" is pressed, 3 things happen:
+When the button "Start the Qualifying" is pressed, 4 things happen at the same time:

 - the timer in the score area box starts
-- the driver photo of Verstappen will be replaced with the one of the player
+- the driver photo of Verstappen is replaced with the one of the player
-- the driver namre is entered
+- the driver name is entered
+- the game begins

 <img src="./assets/images/readme-images/uploaded-driver-photo.png" width="575" height="250">

 When the game ends, the "Position:" line will be updated with the final position of the player.
 There are 4 positions: 1st, 2nd, 3rd, and Out of Podium.